Aryan-coder-student/Notes_for_Machine-Learning/README.md

 # Notes_for_Machine-Learning
-INCLUDE : Numpy , Pandas and Matplot
+INCLUDE :
+  * Numpy
+  * Pandas
+  * Matplot
+Further Notes After Learning will be added